jsndyks/tiltonField/dogPolicy/views.md

 #### Continue - View #6 :

 <div class="view"> As a relatively “new” dog owner, I have gained a better perspective on this issue more recently.
-As we live next to the field & my daughter has used the field over many years, I appreciate the health risk, especially to kids, so that the field remains safe.
+As we live near to the field & my daughter has used the field over many years, I appreciate the health risk, especially to kids, so that the field remains safe.
 We now mainly use the field for the dog to have a good run around.
 Since we’re close to the field, I’ve been able to monitor for dog poo most days over the last couple of months & haven’t found any.

-I certainly wouldn’t claim there haven’t been any, but would appreciate some context on the statement in the dog policy “…prevalence of dog faeces..”.
+I certainly wouldn’t claim there haven’t been any, but would appreciate some context on the statement in the dog policy “... prevalence of dog faeces ...”.

 - Is this one or two dog poos in the 2 months monitoring, or the same one found twice?
 - Or an issue every day / every week?